 The bathroom was another “grand” affair befitting the name.
 Decked in marble, it contrasted with the relatively unassuming elegance of the rest of the room.
 There was a separate shower area as well as a large bathtub while toiletries were generously provided.
 Bath amenities were from June Jacobs which was just perfect as the Green Tea and Cucumber products offered was a cooling solution to the haze outside.

-Grand Club Lounge at Grand Hyatt Singapore
+Grand Club Lounge

 As I was staying in a club category room, I was able to make use of the property’s grand club lounge.
 Like club lounges elsewhere, one can partake of breakfast, afternoon refreshments and evening cocktails here.
 I particularly enjoyed the evening cocktails assortment at the grand club lounge.
 While there were a good variety of canapes served as in elsewhere, the property makes it a point to include at least 3 hot dishes in the evening offerings, effectively making for a decent dinner for those with no time to find a restaurant outside.